annazhang2002/Parstagram/README.md

 - [ ] Resized the bitmap to reduce storage space in database
 - [X] User sees specific error message when Parse can't login or sign them up (i.e. Account with that username already exists, invalid password/username)
+- [X] User profile shows a Name, username, bio, and profile picture as well
+    - [ ] Users can logout or edit their profile as well

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):